-What Are the Requirements For Ice Diving?
+What are the Requirements For Ice Diving?

-The icy cold, the often poor visibility under ice and the small entry and exit pose a special challenge for ice divers.
+The freezing cold, the often poor visibility under ice and the small entry and exit pose a special challenge for ice divers.
 Certain requirements should be met for safety reasons.
 Important are professional equipment as well as increased training time, with which the ice diver prepares for the dive under the ice.

-Preparation and Follow-up Of an Ice Dive
+Preparation and Follow-up of an Ice Dive

 Divers should prepare especially carefully for diving under the ice.
 First, a suitable body of water must be found and the entry hole and emergency hole must be sawn out.
 Special diving suits protect the diver under ice from extreme temperatures.